alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

-did this this bad thing so when you lose crust it is still possible to to come back to have some in reserve if you're careful about it because again when you have a loss of trust I said earlier the builds trust you can't just try harder in the same way if you want to rebuild
+did this this bad thing so when you lose crust it is still possible to to come back to have some in reserve if you're careful about it

+{% slide suspicious-minds 47 %}

+ because again when you
+have a loss of trust I said earlier the builds trust you can't just try harder in the same way if you want to rebuild